vercel-solutions/next-app-router-workshop/README.md

 And more.

 ## Exercises
-Our team decided to migrate this app from the Next.js basics workshop, from pages to app dir.
+Our team decided to migrate this app from the Next.js basics workshop, from pages to App Router.
 You were assigned for the task.

 Don't forget to:
 * Pass a locale to the Schedule component